Top 10 Best UNISA Modules That Are Easy to Pass

 6. PYC1501: Basic Psychology

-This is the introductory psychology module covering core concepts, foundational theories, and the human nervous system.
-Psychology at this level is conceptually relatable, which helps with retention because you can often connect abstract theories to real-life observations.
+This is the intro psychology module that covers core concepts, foundational theories, and how the human nervous system works.
+Psychology at this level is pretty easy to relate to, which actually helps you remember stuff because you can often connect the abstract theories to things you see in real life.

-The assessment structure makes this module particularly manageable: a two-hour examination consisting of fifty multiple-choice questions accounting for eighty percent of your final mark, with compulsory assignments contributing the remaining twenty percent.
+The assessment structure for this module is really manageable: there’s a two-hour exam with fifty multiple-choice questions worth 80% of your final grade, and compulsory assignments that cover the remaining 20%.

-The objective nature of MCQ grading removes subjective interpretation from the equation.
-If you complete your assignments diligently and focus study time on mastering definitions and frameworks, this module typically delivers predictable results.
+The beauty of multiple-choice grading is that it’s totally objective—there’s no room for subjective interpretation.
+If you stay on top of your assignments and put in solid study time mastering the definitions and frameworks, this module usually gives you pretty predictable results.

 7. COM1501: Introduction to Communication Studies